Rondel M1 car-by-car histories

 The Rondel M1s from 1975 onwards

-There are no further mystery Rondels appear in SCCA race results after 1975, but Walter Modelski, whose company Model Machine Company was based in Bensenville, IL, within the Chicago area, owned and had a Rondel by 1978.
+The next mystery Rondel appears in SCCA race results in 1977, when Chicago Region member Greg Sun drove one in a SCCA Regional at Mid America Raceway, and then Walter Modelski, whose company Model Machine Company was based in Bensenville, IL, within the Chicago area, owned and raced a Rondel in Midwest Council events by 1978.
 This sounds like it would be the same Walt who logged into 10 Tenths briefly in August 2005 to say that he had two Rondels, one complete and one 75% complete, one of which he had raced "for ten years (1978-1988)" in SCCA and Midwestern Council (Midwestern Council of Sports Car Clubs) events "based out of Northern Illinois".
+It appears likely that both Sun and Modelski had the ex-Roger Seacrist chassis 208.

-Thanks to Chris Townsend for his initial hard work on these cars, to David McKinney for his notes, to former owners Bobby Rahal, Randy Zimmer, Al Justason, Chris O'Brien, Mike Rand, Greg Dauterman, Bill Boveniser and Richard Parkin for their help, to current owners Seann Burgess and Steve Worrad, to Jim Langan and Paul Decker for their help tracing the ex-Jim Vawter car that became a sports racer, and to Bobby, Al, Chris, Ted Walker, Steve Wilkinson and Iain Nicolson for kindly allowing me to use their photographs.
+Thanks to Chris Townsend for his initial hard work on these cars, to David McKinney for his notes, to former owners Bobby Rahal, Randy Zimmer, Al Justason, Chris O'Brien, Mike Rand, Greg Dauterman, Bill Boveniser and Richard Parkin for their help, to current owners Seann Burgess, Steve Worrad and Bob Connearney, to Jim Langan and Paul Decker for their help tracing the ex-Jim Vawter car that became a sports racer, and to Bobby, Al, Chris, Ted Walker, Steve Wilkinson, Iain Nicolson, Vincent Puleo and Peter Watson for kindly allowing me to use their photographs.
 The initial description of the Motul M1 appeared in Autosport 19 October 1972 p2.

 All and any help would be gratefully received.
 Please email Allen at firstname.lastname@example.org if you can add anything.